Gift Horse (film)

 Gift Horse (released in the United States as Glory at Sea) is a 1952 British black-and-white World War II drama film.
 It was produced by George Pitcher, directed by Compton Bennett, and stars Trevor Howard, Richard Attenborough, James Donald, and Sonny Tufts.

 The film follows the story of the fictional ship HMS Ballantrae and her crew from the time they come together in 1940 until they go on a one-way mission to destroy a German-held dry dock in France.
+The final mission is based on HMS Campbeltown and the St Nazaire Raid.
 The title is a reference to the old proverb "Never look a gift horse in the mouth".

 Plot

 In the Second World War, the Royal Navy is desperately short of personnel.
-Court-martialed eight years before, Lieutenant Commander Fraser is brought out of retirement and put in command of the antiquated "four pipe" First World War-vintage ship HMS Ballantrae, formerly USS Whittier, one of the Town-class destroyers from the destroyers-for-bases deal.
+Court-martialled eight years before, Lieutenant Commander Fraser is brought out of retirement and put in command of the antiquated "four pipe" First World War-vintage ship HMS Ballantrae, formerly USS Whittier, one of the Town-class destroyers from the destroyers-for-bases deal.
 On her first mission, convoy escort duty, Ballantrae suffers a burst steam pipe and has to be left behind while repairs are effected.

+The commander's reputation spreads around the harbour while still in Britain, resulting in a bar brawl between crews when his crew defends his reputation.
+Flanagan ends up on a charge due to this, ironically being punished by the man he was defending.

+On her first mission, convoy escort duty, while attempting to attack a nearby U-boat the Ballantrae suffers a burst steam pipe and cannot attack the submarine.
+They do however successfully shoot down a plane.

+before returning to port for repair.
+Fraser is offered a new ship but chooses to stay with the Ballantrae.

+Whilst exercising close to the Cornish coast off Lizard Point the ship strikes a recently sunk ship, which should have been plotted on the charts.
+The ship is badly damaged.
+Fraser takes full blame for this during an enquiry by the Admiralty.

+At Christmas 1941 Commander Fraser receives a telegram telling him that his son has been killed on active service.
+He does not show his grief.
+He celebrates with his crew, who have now given the ship the nickname "The Gift Horse".

-Fraser's officers and crew resent his efforts to whip them into shape, but he eventually molds them into an efficient fighting force, prior to being sent on Operation Boadicea, a daring suicide mission against a Nazi submarine base on the coast of France.
-(The latter part of the film is clearly based on HMS Campbeltown and the St Nazaire Raid.)
+Fraser's officers and crew resent his efforts to whip them into shape, but he eventually moulds them into an efficient fighting force, prior to being sent on Operation Boadicea, a daring suicide mission against a Nazi submarine base on the coast of France.